My Ex Is Threatening to Keep My Kids

 Talk To Your Lawyer

-If you see yourself in a similar situation, the first step that you need to do is to talk to your custody lawyer in Waukesha.
+If you see yourself in a similar situation, the first step that you need to do is to talk to your custody lawyer.
 Inquire on all the possible actions that you may file against your ex-husband or ex-wife in order to ensure that you can get the child who was unlawfully taken from you.
 Take note that when it comes to child custody cases, there is a need for court intervention if both parties cannot come into an agreement as to who among them should place the child in his or her own dwelling.
 In most cases, the judge usually grants joint child custody to both the mother and father.
 However, if there are instances which warrant a sole custody, then only one of the parties will be declared as the custodian parent.

 Try To Communicate With Your Ex